SallyH3/prototypeFlash/README.md

 #### Challenges:

 I found it challenging to test some methods inside of my components using Jest and Enzyme.
+Due to time constraints, I had to pivot from my original idea in my wireframe of the scroll bar so, instead it has become a future iteration.

 ---